 Dogs become infected by swallowing larvae found in grass, soil, or a similar surface that's been contaminated by feces.
 Whipworm is highly transmissable because it's difficult to detect the smaller-sized worms in puppy poop, plus their hardy eggs can survive for up to five years given the right environment.
 Fortunately, it is not contagious to humans (as we have our own type of infectious whipworm species).

 Canine hookworms are a serious threat to young puppies.
-They can be passed by their mother or picked up in the environment before making their way to the digestive track and residing on the wall of the small intestine.
+They can be passed by their mother or picked up in the environment before making their way to the digestive tract and residing on the wall of the small intestine.
 There, they feed off the blood of their host, draining up to 0.1mL with a single worm.
 Such rapid blood loss can cause severe and potentially fatal cases of anemia in puppies, as well as a chronic iron deficiency.

 Many of these symptoms can indicate other health problems like parvo in puppies (with the exception of worms in poop), so you should always consult your veterinarian if you notice any red flags.

-Many worms commonly found in puppies are zoonotic, meaning they are transmissable between animals and people.
-If your puppy has worms and passed them onto you, it can cause diarrhea, intestinal pain, and secondary health problems in the respiratory, digestive, or cardiovascular systems.
+Many worms commonly found in puppies are zoonotic, meaning they are transmissible between animals and people.
+If your puppy has worms and passes them onto you, it can cause diarrhea, intestinal pain, and secondary health problems in the respiratory, digestive, or cardiovascular systems.
 Certain people are at increased risk of infection by a contagious puppy than others, specifically: children, seniors, pregnant women, diabetics, cancer patients, and anyone with a compromised immune system.

-In addition to the worms people can get from puppies — including roundworm, tapeworm, and hookworm — there are other zoonotic puppy parasites you should be aware of (like Lyme disease in dogs caused by ticks, as well as Giardiasis from giardia in dogs.
+In addition to the worms people can get from puppies — including roundworm, tapeworm, and hookworm — there are other zoonotic puppy parasites you should be aware of (like Lyme disease in dogs caused by ticks, as well as Giardiasis from Giardia in dogs.

 The good news is that you can avoid sharing a zoonotic infection with your pet by following your vet's recommended deworming schedule, puppy vaccines, and parasite preventatives.